 He was involved in a heated line of questioning after an Iranian journalist started blaming him for playing for USA.

->

-> Middle eastern countries are often overlooked in international media to the point that people don't care to pronounce the names of these countries right.
-Tyler Adams did in a press conference on Monday and was accused by an Iranian reporter of mispronouncing the country's name.
+Middle eastern countries are often overlooked in international media to the point that people don't care to pronounce the names of these countries right.
+Tyler Adams did in a press conference in November 2022 and was accused by an Iranian reporter of mispronouncing the country's name.
 However, he responded in the most thoughtful and respectful way possible.
-In a situation, where most people will lose their cool Adams took this criticism pretty well, per TODAY.
+In a situation, where most people will lose their cool Adams took this criticism pretty well, reported TODAY.

->

-> Next.
+Next.
 Round!!!!! 🇺🇸 pic.twitter.com/jyi4NkH0rA— Tyler Adams (@tyler_adams14) November 29, 2022

 He said, "There’s discrimination everywhere you go."
 He added, "One thing that I’ve learned, especially from living abroad in the past years and having to fit in in different cultures and kind of assimilate into different cultures, is that in the US, we’re continuing to make progress every single day."
 Adams, who has a Black biological father, then pondered on his own childhood.
 He said, "Growing up for me, I grew up in a white family, and with obviously an African-American heritage and background as well.
 So, I had a little bit of different cultures, and I was very easily able to assimilate in different cultures."

 I can’t say enough about how good Tyler Adams has been during this World Cup.
 Three massive performances.
 Our best and most consistent player.— Clint Smith (@ClintSmithIII) November 29, 2022